 Use the SELECT STATISTICS command to examine statistics for Processes and to get information regarding LU status and internal messages.
 The type of information in the statistics report includes such data as date, Process name and number, PNODE, SNODE, return code, message ID, feedback, file name, short message text, and LU name.
-An example of a statistics log is displayed in the SELECT Statistics sample output on page 109.
+An example of a statistics log is displayed in the SELECT Statistics sample output on page 107.
 An explanation of each record follows the log.

 The parameters used with the SELECT STATISTICS command allow you to determine search criteria and the format of the information presented.
-Unless otherwise specified, Connect:Direct HP NonStop displays the output.
-You can also direct the output to a HP NonStop file or route it to a printer.
+Unless otherwise specified, Sterling Connect:Direct for HP NonStop displays the output.
+You can also direct the output to an HP NonStop file or route it to a printer.

-If you do not indicate a search requirement with an optional parameter, Connect:Direct HP NonStop selects all statistics records.
+If you do not indicate a search requirement with an optional parameter, Sterling Connect:Direct for HP NonStop selects all statistics records.
 The volume of all records can be excessive.